wright-group/Orbitals/README.md

   * traitsui

-To install dependencies, try using a python package manager, such as pip.
+To install dependencies, you may want to use a python package manager, such as pip.
 For example, try running the following (with the necessary privileges to make changes to your python installation directory):

 ``pip install PyQt4 scipy numpy mayavi pyface traits traitsui``